2026 College Football Playoff semifinals odds, prediction: Miami vs. Ole Miss picks by expert on 8-2 run

-2026 College Football Playoff odds, Fiesta Bowl prediction: Miami vs. Ole Miss picks from expert on 8-2 run
+2026 College Football Playoff odds, Fiesta Bowl prediction: Miami vs. Ole Miss picks from expert on 8-2 roll

 SportsLine expert Tom Fornelli reveals his Miami Hurricanes vs. Ole Miss Rebels picks for Thursday's CFP semifinal matchup in the Fiesta Bowl 2026

 Kickoff is at 7:30 p.m.
 ET from State Farm Stadium in Glendale, Ariz.
 The 2026 Fiesta Bowl will be the programs' first meeting since 1951.
-The Hurricanes are 3-point favorites in the latest Ole Miss vs. Miami odds from SportsLine consensus, while the over/under for total points scored is 52.5.
+The Hurricanes are 3-point favorites in the latest Ole Miss vs. Miami odds from SportsLine consensus, while the over/under for total points scored is 53.5.
+The Canes are at -163 on the money line (risk $163 to win $100), with the Rebels at +137.
 Before making any Miami vs. Ole Miss picks, make sure you check out what SportsLine expert, Tom Fornelli, has to say.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your initial bet wins: